ashir101/HR-Analytic-Dashboard/README.md

 - Visualize trends in employee attrition over time.
 - Provide filters for department-wise and gender-wise analysis.
 - Offer actionable insights to help understand and address the reasons behind employee attrition.

+## Learnings:

+- **Data Visualization:** Enhanced ability to present complex data in an understandable and visually appealing manner using Power BI.
+- **Data Analysis:** Improved skills in analyzing data to identify trends, patterns, and insights.
+- **Dashboard Design:** Gained experience in designing interactive dashboards that facilitate user engagement and easy data exploration.
+- **Problem-Solving:** Enhanced ability to address specific challenges through data-driven solutions.
+- **Filtering and Interactivity:** Learned to implement interactive features like filters, enhancing user experience and data analysis capability.